How often should you have employee appraisals?

 Is an annual employee appraisal enough?

-1. Understand what your employees want
+1. Find out what your employees want

 2. Understand your business capabilities